nqpz/hbcht/README.txt

   feature is valid, but not perfect (note that hbcht's C translator uses 32-bit ints and is thereby not perfect).

+A semicolon denotes a comment.
+Anything from the semicolon to the end of the line is ignored.

 If a program file contains a line that starts with ``@intext``, it will see input as text and convert the text to ordinals before running the core function.